Ewing Sarcoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - General Information

 - Treatment response.

-- Gender: Girls with Ewing sarcoma have a better prognosis than boys.[10,16]
+- Gender: Girls with Ewing sarcoma have a better prognosis than boys.[11,19]

-- Serum lactate dehydrogenase (LDH): Increased serum LDH levels prior to treatment are associated with inferior prognosis.
+- Serum lactate dehydrogenase (LDH): Increased serum LDH levels before treatment are associated with inferior prognosis.
 Increased LDH levels are also correlated with large primary tumors and metastatic disease.

 - Standard cytogenetics: Complex karyotype (defined as the presence of 5 or more independent chromosome abnormalities at diagnosis) and modal chromosome numbers lower than 50 appear to have adverse prognostic significance.